-National Eye Health Week – Why is nutrition important for eye health?Posted: Wednesday 26 September 2018 at 07:45
+National Eye Health Week – Why is nutrition important for eye health?Posted: Wednesday 26 September 2018

 It’s not surprising that people are confused about the link between nutrition and age-related macular degeneration (AMD).
 Despite some evidence that taking specific supplements can slow the progress of AMD, National Institute of Health and Care Excellence (NICE) guidelines concluded that the evidence wasn’t strong enough to recommend them.